Western Animation / Moville Mysteries

 - Gory Discretion Shot: When the vampiric mosquito exterminator is Eaten Alive by frogs.

 - Headless Horseman: Episode 7 features Pumpkin Reaper, an urban legend that seemed to exist in Ouigee Falls when Mo's grandmother was younger.
-Mo comes face to face with the monster itself when he experiences a weird time travel phenomenon.
+Mo comes face to face with the monster itself when he experiences a weird time travel phenomenon, made worse by the fact someone brought a weed-whacker along, and he stole it.
 However, it turns out the whole episode was a dream, until the Pumpkin Reaper pops in the last scene.

 - Jerk Jock: Averted, Rico is extremely talented and very popular (and dumb as a sack of bricks), but he's also one of the nicest guys in town!